jsflzhong/DevOps/Pipeline/Jenkins/POC/4.shareLibrary/README.md

 # DevOps-Jenkins-library

-For Jenkins library,  Since there is a conventional project structure as a MUST structure defined by Jenkins.
+For Jenkins library,  Since there is a conventional project structure structure defined by Jenkins.

+So I have 2 choises.

+1. Create a new project with default folder structure

-So I need to create a new project in GitHub just for POC Jenkins Library.
+    Create a new project in GitHub just for POC Jenkins Library.

     Refer to project for Jenkins Lib: DevOps-Jenkins-library, link : https://github.com/jsflzhong/DevOps-Jenkins-library

+2. Put library wherever I want, then config the specific path in Jenkins Golbal Library configuration.